 A target audience is a group of consumers characterized by behavior and specific demographics, such as female extreme athletes between the ages of 18 and 25.
-Target audiences are a pillar of most businesses influencing decision making for marketing strategy, such as where to spend money on ads, how to appeal to customers, and even what product to build next.
+Target audiences are a pillar of most businesses influencing decision-making for marketing strategy.
+Target audiences often decide where to spend money on ads, how to appeal to customers, and what product to build next.

-Target audiences are used to define the buyer persona of a business, as well.
-Buyer personas are a representative overview of a business's ideal customer, drawn from data that makes up a target audience.
+They are also used to define the buyer persona of a business, as well.
+Buyer personas are a representative overview of a business's ideal customer drawn from data that makes up a target audience.
 Some of these demographics and behavior areas are:

-This information is helpful in understanding the customer and how they make purchase decisions.
-Targeting a specific audience will also help your campaigns reach the correct people who will relate most to your company's message and products.
+This information helps understand the customer and how they make purchase decisions.
+Targeting a specific audience will help your campaigns reach the correct people who will relate most to your company's message and products.

-Though both target audience and target markets are centered around segmenting customers into groups to make informed business decisions, a target market is a specific group of consumers at whom a company’s products are aimed.
+Both target audience and target markets are centered around segmenting customers into groups to make informed business decisions; however, a target market is a specific group of consumers a company’s products target.
 A target audience defines that group using audience demographics, interests, and buying history.

 Essentially, you can describe your target market by finding your target audience.
-If a target market was "marketers aged 25-35," the target audience would then be something like "marketers living in Boston, Massachusetts aged 25-35."
+If a target market were "marketers aged 25-35," the target audience would be "marketers living in Boston, Massachusetts aged 25-35."

 Types of Target Audience